hmcts/ccd-case-management-web/test/README.md

 For more information on `Cucumber` tags click [here](https://docs.cucumber.io/cucumber/api/#tags)

 ### Definition file
-We currently have  a master definition file that we write our tests agaist. when writing new tests, see if the existing case types suit your needs, if not, unless it is a small change you should create a new case type which you can then use to tests agaist in your new functional tests. don't forget to commit your updated definition file incrementing the version in the file name.
+We currently have  a master definition file that we write our tests against. when writing new tests, see if the existing case types suit your needs, if not, unless it is a small change you should create a new case type which you can then use to tests agaist in your new functional tests. don't forget to commit your updated definition file incrementing the version in the file name.

 **NOTE: At the moment the definition needs to be manually uploaded to AAT and does not get uploaded as part of test setup**

 File location: `test/functional-tests/resources/definitionsFiles`

-### Do's and Don'ts

 ## Pipeline

-Add additional notes about how to deploy this on a live system
+the pipeline is automatically configured to run the commands `test:smoke` and `test:functional` which relate to scrips that can be found in the `package.json`.
+We use the pipeline vault to set the env vars needed for test execution. `TEST_URL` is generate dynamically.
+There is an intermediate bash script that wraps that that will print out the values of the requires env vars so they can be debugged in the jenkins console log.

+###### Debugging
+If there are test failures it can be a good idea to run the tests from your local but pointing to the AAT URL so you can see the tests run for yourself, you will also be able to see screenshots on test failure on your local report

 ## Built With

 * [Protractor](https://www.protractortest.org/#/api) - end-to-end test framework for Angular applications
 * [Cucumber](https://docs.cucumber.io/) - runs automated acceptance tests written in a BDD style.
 * [chai-as-promised](https://www.chaijs.com/plugins/chai-as-promised/) - assertion library

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.